-Public Notice of Application (PNOA) was published on September 3, 2002, and September 10, 2002, in the Seattle Times to inform the public that an application had been submitted and to invite comment on the reissuance of this permit.
+Public Notice of Application (PNOA) was published on September 4, 2001; September 11, 2001; July 3, 2002; and September 10, 2002, in the Seattle Times to inform the public that an application had been submitted and to invite comment on the reissuance of this permit.

-The Department will publish a Public Notice of Draft (PNOD) on (date) in (name of publication) to inform the public that a draft permit and fact sheet are available for review.
-Interested persons are invited to submit written comments regarding the draft permit.
-The draft permit, fact sheet, and related documents are available for inspection and copying between the hours of 8:00 a.m. and 5:00 p.m. weekdays, by appointment, at the regional office listed below.
-Written comments should be mailed to:
+The Department published a Public Notice of Draft (PNOD) on February 28, 2003, in the Seattle Times and King County Journal to inform the public that a draft permit and fact sheet were available for review.
+Interested persons were invited to submit written comments regarding the draft permit.
+The draft permit, fact sheet, and related documents were available for inspection and copying between the hours of 8:00 a.m. and 5:00 p.m. weekdays, by appointment, at the regional office listed below.
+Written comments were mailed to: